Evan-Clegern/ImmersivEngine/README.md

 Currently on compile-run four.
 Comments being added for :ledger: running log.
 ###### :memo: :bangbang: 15:22 MST - fixed all but one non-jsoncpp error
 All other issues resolved, but final is not making much sense - see issue A2 (line 162).
 Compile-run 7.
+###### :memo: :shipit: 16:23 MST - fixed all non-jsoncpp errors!
+The issue was, oddly, that the point class wanted to be set within the pre-function declaration area.
 #### Compile commands:
 ```
 meson wrap install jsoncpp